Banner for Fan Energy Index article

 A more rigorous approach was needed and from 2011 the Department of Energy (DOE) in the US, together with AMCA started to look at something that could be a true measure of efficiency in the field and in 2018 the AMCA 208 the Fan Energy Index specification was released.

-The principles of the Fan Energy Index (FEI)
+The principles of the Fan Energy Index (FEI) and how to calculate it

 As with FMEG, FEI is a ‘wire to air’ metric but it has a fundamental difference not being a single point metric using peak values obtained during testing.
 It can be calculated for any operating point within the operating range of a fan assembly.
 This is very important as it makes the metric far more applicable to how the fan is being used and the operating point demands put on it.
 In short it should prevent an efficient fan being used in an inefficient way.